First Manhattan's point man on Vivus: Doctor and Buffett disciple

-NEW YORK When Dr. Sam Colin was an intern at the Yale School of Medicine, he often gave up the chance to catch a few minutes of sleep between shifts to read the latest investment insights from Warren Buffett.
+NEW YORK, July 19 When Dr. Sam Colin was an intern at the Yale School of Medicine, he often gave up the chance to catch a few minutes of sleep between shifts to read the latest investment insights from Warren Buffett.

 "I had read everything that Warren Buffett had written up until that point," Colin told Reuters in an interview.
 "I used to get teased a bit by the other interns."